KhoroshikhPavel/KhoroshikhPavel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi!
-I'm Paul, currently a freshman (grade 10/11) in the HSE Lyceum in Moscow, Russia.
+I'm Paul, currently a freshman (grade 10 out of 11) at the HSE Lyceum in Moscow, Russia.

 At the moment I'm learning studying DSA, theoretical CS, math, production-oriented C++, data science and ML

 I'm looking to collaborate on any real-world projects in python, C++ or JS.

+I'm can be contacted in Russian or in English.
 You can reach me via:
   -email: pikhoroshikh@edu.hse.ru
   -telegram: @khoroshikhpi